openvinotoolkit/model_server/docs/text_handling.md

 ## Accepting strings by serving Python script

-When the model server is configured to serve python script (via MediaPipe Graph with PythonCalculator), it is possible to communicate with arbitrary format conforming Python's buffer protocol including string or list of strings.
-Refer to full [Python integration documentation](python_support/quickstart.md) or end-to-end [LLM text generation demo](../demos/python_demos/llm_text_generation/README.md).
+When the model server is configured to serve python script (via MediaPipe Graph with PythonExecutorCalculator), it is possible to communicate via arbitrary format including string or list of strings.
+Refer to full [Python execution documentation](python_support/reference.md) or end-to-end [LLM text generation demo](../demos/python_demos/llm_text_generation/README.md).

-## Custom CPU extension for tokenization layer in the model
+## Custom CPU Extension (Custom Operations) for tokenization via OpenVINO model

 Some AI model training frameworks support the layers accepting the string format on the input or output.
 They include the layers performing the tokenization operations inside the neural network.
 While core OpenVINO does not contain the layers accepting string data type, it is possible to extend it with a CPU extension.